cobeylab/covid_IL/README.md

 The model is stochastic, in that in each time step, the number of individuals transitioning between compartments is drawn randomly based on these rate and probability parameters.

 ### Data
-The model is fitted to deaths reported by the New York Times from March 15 to March 24 and to in-hospital deaths reported by the Illinois Department of Public Health (IDPH) after March 24.
+The model is fitted to deaths reported by the New York Times from March 15 to March 24, in-hospital deaths reported by the Illinois Department of Public Health (IDPH) after March 24, and confirmed cases in the ICU from April 7 onward reported by IDPH.
-Deaths before March 15 are excluded due to concerns about excessive underreporting.
+Deaths before March 15 and ICU cases before April 7 are excluded due to concerns about excessive underreporting.
 The New York Times data draw from publicly available data shared by IDPH.
-The data we received from IDPH track in-hospital deaths precisely from March 24 onward.
+The data we received from IDPH track in-hospital deaths precisely from March 24 onward and confirmed cases in the ICU from April 7 onward.
 To better approximate dynamics for the entire state, epidemic dynamics are estimated separately for three geographic subregions distinguished by the similarity of their epidemic activity to date ([Data](./Data)).

 ### Observation model
-Limited testing capacity and false negatives mean that not all deaths from COVID-19 infection are observed.
+Limited testing capacity and false negatives mean that not all deaths and ICU admissions from COVID-19 infection are observed.
 Although the model tracks all underlying infections and deaths, it assumes only a fraction will be confirmed and counted.

 ### Inference